In capitals across Europe, association football (soccer to many Irish) is the most popular spectator sport. Dublin is the exception.

 It’s almost impossible to emphasise how important the GAA is as a social and cultural force in everyday Irish life, for male and female fans, and players alike

 International matches at Lansdowne Road often sell out.
 And for good reason – it’s high-class, international-level sport at its most exciting.
 Lansdowne Road is less noisy when it plays host to the Ireland national soccer team, managed by the former European champion footballers Martin O’Neill and Roy Keane.
 Though reasonably successful – they beat Italy at the Euro 2016 Finals – the huge competition in the soccer world means the side plays defensively on occasion.

 Domestically, soccer remains the most popular participatory sport in the country, but the League of Ireland – run by the FAI – remains semi-professional.
 Soccer in the capital is at a low ebb overall.
 It’s been several years since a Dublin team was crowned Irish champions.
 Yet the league – and the FAI Cup Final, played at Lansdowne Road – provides great family-friendly entertainment, particularly if Cork City or Dundalk are in town.

 For leisure sports, cycling is rapidly replacing golf as the aspirational sport of the middle classes.
-And there’s a reason why cyclists increasingly gather in packs – the dangers of Dublin’s crowded roads and streets means it’s not for the faint-hearted.
+And there’s a reason why cyclists increasingly gather in packs – Dublin’s crowded roads and streets means it’s not for the faint-hearted.